discos/suricate/docs/api.rst

 How to get the antenna parameters
 =================================
 Suricate is configured by means of a configuration file.
-There are three templates, one for each telescope, and every template contains all parameters you can get for that telescope.
+There are three templates, one for each telescope, and every template contains some telescope parameters.
 Have a look at the first 20 lines of the :download:`SRT configuration file <../templates/srt.yaml>`:

 .. literalinclude:: ../templates/srt.yaml